 Today, whether you’re listening to music on Spotify or watching a series on Netflix, not only do you have an unparalleled selection to choose from, you can listen or watch anywhere, anytime.
 Better yet, after listening to a song or watching a film just once, you immediately have recommendations waiting for you based on your recent viewing or listening history.

 When it comes to building a sustainable workforce, the workplace is no different.
-Personalising the employee experience is crucial.
+Personalizing the employee experience is crucial.

 Using Data to Your Advantage

-“When HR data is used to improve decisions, make employees happier, and optimise processes, it adds value to the company”, explains Bernard Marr, the author of a
+“When HR data is used to improve decisions, make employees happier, and optimize processes, it adds value to the company”, explains Bernard Marr, the author of a

 Forbes article titled Why Data Is HRs Most Important Asset.